 Under GDPR, as is currently the case, organisations are urged to ensure that the data they hold is kept up-to-date and accurate.
-With regards to Direct Debits, your Bacs reports such as the ADDACS report will help you do this and as per the Bacs rules, these reports should be actioned in a timely manner.
+With regard to Direct Debits, your Bacs reports, such as the ADDACS report, will help you do this and, as per the Bacs rules, these reports should be actioned in a timely manner.

 What else do data controllers need to know about?

 Ultimately, the GDPR is about taking a responsible approach to the collection, storage and processing of personal information.
-If you make sure you use a responsible Direct Debit Bureau which in turn takes its data protection responsibilities seriously, and takes a careful approach to passing information securely, you will be well on the way to complying with GDPR.
+If you make sure you use a responsible Direct Debit Bureau which in turn takes its data protection responsibilities seriously and takes a careful approach to pass information securely, you will be well on the way to complying with GDPR.